This post continues from the Operationalize Your World. Do read it first to get the context.

 You know you got the policy associated when it appears in the Active Policies.
 The screenshot below show I’ve activated all 3 Tiers

 Part 3: View and Dashboard

 Import the Dashboards.
-You can import them in any order.
 When you are done, it looks something like this.

 Once imported, take your well deserved coffee break!
 It you have a large environment, it can take an hour for all the dashboards, super metrics, policies, groups, to be applied.
 During the process, you may see the known error while trying to open a dashboard.
 Just wait an hour or so.